jcastro295/jcastro295/README.md

-## Hi there 👋, I am Jhon Castro, Bachelor in Electrical Engineering and MS and PhD candidate at the University of Delaware.
+## Hi there 👋, I am Jhon Castro, Bachelor in Electrical Engineering.
+MSc and PhD candidate at the University of Delaware.

 - 🔭 I’m currently working on machine learning applied to ocean acoustics
 - 🌱 I’m currently learning R